Key Takeaways

 What Possum Poop Tells You About Their Diet

-Examining possum droppings can reveal fascinating insights about their dietary habits.
-As opportunistic omnivores, possums eat a remarkably diverse diet that can include insects, fruits, berries, small vertebrates, carrion, and even human food waste.
+Examining possum droppings can hint at their dietary habits.
+As opportunistic omnivores, possums eat a diverse diet that can include insects, fruits, berries, small vertebrates, carrion, and even human food waste.

 This varied diet is often reflected in their droppings, which may contain visible remains of seeds, berry skins, insect parts, and occasionally small bones.